renpy/renpy/sphinx/source/developer_tools.rst

 Shift+I Style Inspecting
 ------------------------

-When :var:`config.developer` is true, pressing "shift+I" will cause style inspection to occur.
+When :var:`config.developer` is True, pressing Shift+I will cause style inspection to occur.
 This will display a list of displayables underneath the mouse.
 For each displayable, it will display the type, the style used, and the size it is being rendered at.